 Learn how to buy and rent videos (TV shows, movies, and music videos) on your Xbox 360 console.

 When you rent a movie through Xbox Video, it's available to you for 14 days.
 This 14-day countdown starts when you make the purchase.
-When you start playing the movie, another clock starts ticking: you have a 24-hour period of time during which you can watch the movie as many times as you want.
+When you start playing the movie, another clock starts ticking: you have 24 hours to watch the movie as many times as you want.

 Let's say you rent a movie at 3:00 P.M. on May 1.
 If you start watching the movie at 8:00 P.M. on May 5, your rental period expires at 8:00 P.M. on May 6.

-Note Unlike a movie that you buy, a movie that you rent must be viewed on the device it was rented for (for example, the Xbox 360 console, a computer, or a Windows Phone 7).
+Note Unlike a movie that you buy, you must view a movie that you rent on the device you rented it for (for example, the Xbox 360 console, a computer, or a Windows Phone 7).

 Xbox Video provides you with a great selection of the latest free TV shows in our catalog.
 You can choose from 100 episodes to watch for free.

-You can download and play the HD movies and videos directly from your Xbox 360 console to your HD TV using an HDMI cable, the Xbox 360 Component HD AV Cable, or the Xbox 360 VGA HD AV Cable.
-Full 1080p resolution is available only with Xbox 360 and requires a 1080p-capable HD TV that is HDCP-enabled, plus an HDMI cable or the Xbox 360 VGA HD AV Cable.
+You can download and play HD movies and videos directly from your Xbox 360 console to your HD TV using an HDMI cable, the Xbox 360 Component HD AV Cable, or the Xbox 360 VGA HD AV Cable.
+Full 1080p resolution requires a 1080p-capable HD TV that is HDCP-enabled, plus an HDMI cable or the Xbox 360 VGA HD AV Cable.